spallas/wsd/README.md

 source setup.sh
 ```

-Get the `res/` data folder, complete with training and test sets,
+Unzip in the `res/` folder the pre-processed training and test data that you can download [here](https://spallas-dataset.s3.eu-west-3.amazonaws.com/wsd-train-and-test.zip)
-together with prebuilt dictionaries at [LINK GOOGLE DRIVE]

 ## Further Details